 In 2023, Australia will ban the import and sale of all single-use, disposable vapes.
 The reforms aim to make it easier for smokers wanting to quit tobacco smoking to get a prescription from a licensed pharmacist and to understand the contents of the vaping products they then purchase.

 Beginning in August 2023, New Zealand introduced a ban on disposable vapes.
-Some countries – including Cambodia, Jordan, Nepal, Panama, Thailand, Turkmenistan and United Arab Emirates – have gone further and banned the use of e-cigarettes in their entirety.
+Some countries – including Cambodia, Jordan, Nepal, Panama, Thailand and Turkmenistan – have gone further and banned the use of e-cigarettes in their entirety.

 The disposable vapes market has risen exponentially in recent years and is anticipated to continue growing.